 This is a not maintained road in winters, where a 4WD vehicle is able to travel safely at low speeds.
 To bypass rougher sections, stay on paved route—although even this may be intimidating to flatlanders.
 There is a short paved section at the top, and the county is paving one mile of the road per year.
 Along the road, you will see many service roads branching off.

-The road bad conditions in some parts, with extremely large pot holes could potentially pop a tire, crack a rim, or screw up your cars allignment.
+This track can get very muddy and slippery after rain making it challenging to get through.
+During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
 Oh-My-God road was once a major link between Idaho Springs and Central City.
 This road was critical for many miners bringing supplies to there camp by horse and wagon in 1865.
 Once the railway included stops in both cities the traffic along the road dwindled signifigantly.
 A long this road a great deal of mining activity took place, some ruins still remain to this day and add to the history you get to see while riding this trail.